firefart/reboot/Readme.md

 ## Install

-- build the binary on a windows machine using `go build` or by executing `make.bat`
+- build the binary on a windows machine using `go build` or by executing `task`

 - copy `reboot.exe` and `password.conf` to a directory (for example `C:\Program Files\reboot\`)